HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 You need to have the dualpanto connected to your computer to do this.

 1. open `config.py` and enter your COM port to connect dualpanto.
+How to find your COM port: **Windows** : go to device manager / geräte-manager → ports/anschüsse (COM & LPT) and check the com port. **Mac**: use command ls /dev/cu.* in the terminal and look for /dev/cu.usbserial-xxx
 2. In a terminal, navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`

 If all of this worked, you did successfully setup the Dualpanto.
 If not, see the next section.